jiwonjulietyoon/Database-Notes/mysql.md

 # UNION

-Combines the result sets of 2 or more `SEELCT` statements (duplicate rows are omitted)
+Combines the result sets of 2 or more `SELECT` statements (duplicate rows are omitted)

 ```sql
 (SELECT ...
 FROM ...)